 As Long as you are flying to Asia: All major hubs on the Pacific Rim have connections to Bali.
 So on your way, you might consider a few days to check out Singapore, Hong Kong, Tokyo, Bangkok or Sydney, Australia.

 Weather: Beautifully tropical with warm tending to hot days and gentle evenings.
-Our hotel is air conditioned as are all our transport. and most interior places that we’ll visit.
+Our hotel is air conditioned as is all our transport. and most interior places that we’ll visit.
 We’ll arrive before the rainy season, but if we do have rain, it will be gentle, warm and delightful.

 Dress: Balinese people dress well.
 The people that serve us will often be dressed in beautiful traditional attire.
 When we leave the resort, you should dress for comfort.
 The weather is tropical, but very seldom really hot.
 Leave the neckties at home.
 Shorts are OK.
 Think Hawaii.
 Sunscreen, hats and sunglasses are a must.
 Save the fancy shoes for our evening festivities, where it will be appropriate to dress up a little.